nativescript-community/ui-pager/README.md

 ````

-IMPORTANT: Make sure you include `xmlns:pager="nativescript-pager"` on the Page element any element can be used in the pager
+IMPORTANT: Make sure you include `xmlns:pager="@nativescript-community/ui-pager"` on the Page element any element can be used in the pager

 ```xml
 <pager:Pager items="{{items}}" row="2" id="pager" spacing="2%" peaking="10%" transformers="scale" pagesCount="10" showIndicator="true" backgroundColor="lightsteelblue">